D0n9X1n/markdown-preview.vim/README.md

 You can see exmaple document here [TEST.md](./TEST.md)

 ### Config
-If your plugin folder is not `.vim/bundle`, you should config it first:
+If your plugin folder is not `.vim/bundle`, you should config it first, by adding these into your .vimrc file:

 Like:
 ```